Office of Undergraduate Research Undergraduate research will set you apart.

 11. College of Sciences and Mathematics

-• Graduate Student Winner: Zexi Xing, Physics, “Water production rates and activity of interstellar comet 2I/Borisov”
+• Graduate Winner: Zexi Xing, Physics, “Water production rates and activity of interstellar comet 2I/Borisov”

 12. College of Veterinary Medicine

-• Graduate Student Winner: Ferrin Antony, Pathobiology, “IFN-λ regulates early events in HSV-I induced corneal immunopathology”
+• Graduate Winner: Ferrin Antony, Pathobiology, “IFN-λ regulates early events in HSV-I induced corneal immunopathology”

 13. Auburn University at Montgomery